 The centre of the country has the most extreme temperatures, with a cold climate in winter and sometimes stifling heat in summer.
 Locals usually leave cities like Madrid in August, looking for beautiful beaches or cooler climates.

 Best time to visit: October-November.
-Spring or autumn is beautiful when the leaves and scenery turn to beautiful brown, red and orange tones and the climate is milder.
+Spring or autumn is beautiful when the leaves and scenery turn to brown, red and orange tones.
+The climate is also milder.

 Worst time to visit: July-August.
 The heat can be intense and make sightseeing difficult and unbearable.